splunk/public-o11y-docs/gdi/opentelemetry/deployment-modes.rst

 .. meta::
       :description: The Splunk Distribution of OpenTelemetry Collector provides a single binary and two deployment methods.
 Both deployment methods can be configured using a default configuration.

-The Collector has two deployment modes: :ref:`Host monitoring <collector-agent-mode>`, and :ref:`Data forwarding mode <collector-gateway-mode>`.
+The Collector has two deployment modes: :ref:`Host monitoring mode <collector-agent-mode>`, and :ref:`Data forwarding mode <collector-gateway-mode>`.

 .. _collector-agent-mode:

-Host monitoring (Agent) mode
+Host monitoring mode (Agent) mode
 ======================================================================

-In Host monitoring, the Collector runs with the application or on the same host as the application, and sends data directly to Splunk Observability Cloud.
+In Host monitoring mode, the Collector runs with the application or on the same host as the application, and sends data directly to Splunk Observability Cloud.

-Use the Host monitoring when you want to do these things:
+Use the Host monitoring mode when you want to do these things:

 * Configure instrumentation.
-Host monitoring offloads responsibilities from the application including batching, queuing, and retrying.
+Host monitoring mode offloads responsibilities from the application including batching, queuing, and retrying.
 * Collect host and application metrics, as well as host and application metadata enrichment for metrics, spans, and logs.

-Standalone Host monitoring mode
+Standalone Host monitoring mode mode
 --------------------------------------------------------------------

 If deployed as a standalone agent, the Splunk Distribution of OpenTelemetry Collector is the only component deployed and configured.